 Imagine Math personalizes learning and engages students in a meaningful exploration of mathematical understanding.
 An emphasis on academic discourse empowers learners to apply reasoning and critical thinking skills and sets them up for future successes in school and beyond.

-- Regular consultation with students regarding individual progress in Imagine Math
+- Regularly consult with students regarding their individual progress in Imagine Math

 Refer to the following topics for more information on setting up and getting started with Imagine Math: